JsonHunt/save-commands/README.md

 	]
 }
 ```
-You can add "cwd" property to define custom working directory.
-By default, it is your project root.
+You can create multiple save-commands.json files in various folders.
+The package will navigate file system tree
+(starting with the folder where saved file is located) until it finds a config file.
+That folder will also
+be used as current working directory for commands

 If you get errors when saving a file, double check your save-commands.json file to make sure it is formatted properly.
+As of version 0.6.7, the package will warn you if config file is malformed.

 ### Available parameters:
 - absPath: absolute path of the saved file (without file name)